 Durham Region Real Estate Daily Market Update

-Supply is extremely low, with only 0.5 months of inventory (MOI) for the region.
+Supply is low, with 1.3 months of inventory (MOI) for the region.
 (This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame).

-In February, transactions reported thus far had selling prices averaging 900,737 in Durham Region, with the average property selling at 114.8% of list price (SP/LP).
-This is a 2.8% increase from last month and a 36.8% increase from last year.
+In May, transactions reported thus far had selling prices averaging 1,025,527 in Durham Region, with the average property selling at 108.8% of list price (SP/LP).
+This is a 4.6% decrease from last month and a 13.7% increase from last year.

-If you look at the selling price to list price ratios in the top chart, most communities are showing sales at levels well above list price.
+If you look at the selling price to list price ratios in the top chart, most communities are still showing sales at levels well above list price.
 The following chart shows the trend - another key indicator of why the market has been so hot, and also illustrates how things are easing this spring.

-Buyers will now find multiple offers common through most price points.
+Buyers will continue to find multiple offers common through most price points.
 They are highly advised to get prepared - have their mortgage preapproval ready before looking at homes, and be prepared to view homes via photos and virtual tours as soon as they reach the market.
-Speak with your agent to discuss the process to move forward while being respectful of COVID-19 physical distancing and spread avoidance protocols.
+Speak with your agent to discuss the process to move forward.

 If you are interested in seeing values for an area not shown or are interested in other figures, please comment below or contact me.
 As always, give me a call anytime if you would like to discuss this further without any obligation.

 John Owen is an award-winning Broker with RE/MAX Impact Realty in Courtice, ON.